 Test this by multiplying 1.25 by 0.8:

-We also could've converted 1.25 to an improper fraction, then flipped the improper fraction:
+We also could have converted 1.25 to an improper fraction, then flipped the improper fraction:

 The reciprocal is therefore 4/5, which is equal to 0.8.